UBS brings back Ermotti as CEO with Credit Suisse deal ahead

 Many Credit Suisse customers have expressed regret at the looming disappearance of a 167-year-old bank that has been a pillar of Switzerland’s renowned banking and financial industry.

-Shares of UBS and Credit Suisse were up more than 1% on the Swiss stock exchange — though European bank stocks overall were mostly higher in midday trading.
+Shares of UBS and Credit Suisse closed up 3.7% and 4%, respectively, on the Swiss stock exchange — though European bank stocks overall ended higher.